inorganik/countUp.js/README.md

 # CountUp.js
 CountUp.js is a dependency-free, lightweight Javascript class that can be used to quickly create animations that display numerical data in a more interesting way.

-Despite its name, CountUp can count in either direction, depending on the start value and end value that you pass.
+Despite its name, CountUp can count in either direction, depending on the start and end values that you pass.

 CountUp.js supports all browsers.
 MIT license.

 ## [Try the demo](http://inorganik.github.io/countUp.js)

-## New in 2.0.0
+## New in 2.0

 - Completely rewritten in **Typescript**!
 The distributed code is still Javascript.
 - **New** cleaner [method signature](#example).
 - Tests with **Jest**.
 As much code coverage as possible mocking requestAnimationFrame.
 - **Smart easing**: CountUp intelligently defers easing until it gets close enough to the end value for easing to be visually noticeable.
 Configureable in the [options](#options).
 - **Separate bundles** for with and without the requestAnimationFrame polyfill.
 Choose `countUp.min.js` for modern browsers or `countUp.withPolyfill.min.js` for IE9 and older, and Opera mini.

+CountUp is now distributed as a `commonjs` module - [see below](#including) for how to include it in your project.

 ## See Also